Walton, Milton Keynes: Wavendon Gate

 Wavendon Gate is a district within the civil parish which borders the village of Wavendon.
 It is a mainly residential area which contains the Wavendon Gate junior school and also a cricket green and pavilion for recreational activities.

-ONS Urban Sub-Areas
+ONS urban sub-areas

 For the 2001 Census, the Office for National Statistics designated urban sub-areas called Walnut Tree and Browns Wood that are far bigger than the districts of that name.
 The Walnut Tree and Browns Wood urban sub-areas together approximated to that part of the former Newport Pagnell Rural District that is west of the River Ouzel and east of the M1.
 The ONS discontinued this usage in the 2011 Census.